Blitzercreg/Snake-Public/README.md

 # Snake-Public
 Snake
-Current Ver 1.2

-As of now, the snake is created, can move automatically, be told which direction to move to and has a tail.
+As of now, the snake is created, can move automatically, be told which direction to move to, has a tail, gains a point from every blue square hit, extends tail and the core is displayed.
 Snake now cannot crawl back into itself.